 Fantastic Venetian Fortress

 A secluded and unspoiled village.
 Some would argue more beautiful than Fiscardo.
 The crowning glory is the ruined Venetian fortress.
 Built between 1593 and 1596 the castle and settlement were intended to be the self sufficient and impregnable capital of Kefalonia.
-Unfortunately, a fundamental but vital oversight meant that unassailable it may have been, but without a renewable water supply, any siege would only last as long as the stored water.
+Unfortunately, a fundamental but vital oversight meant that even though unassailable, it didn’t have enough water storage.
+Any siege would only last as long as the stored water!
 More on the history of Assos can be found on Wikepedia

 Present day Assos is a great place to visit for a day.
 If you like quiet, a good place to stay too.
 There are some lovely houses apartments and even villas with pools.
 There are a few local fishing boats moored in the sheltered harbour ,also the occassional visiting yacht, but not on the scale of Fiscardo.